 As a pianist, Crowne is praised for his sensitive and supportive collaboration with singers and instrumentalists.
 He performs in Europe and across the United States many times a year in addition to frequent concerts in the Mid-Atlantic region.
 Venues include Stern Auditorium at Carnegie Hall, the Leopoldskron in Salzburg, and the Teatro Eschillo in Sicily.

-In addition to his love of performance, he is also an inquisitive researcher.
+Complimenting his love of performance, Crowne is also an inquisitive researcher.
 He enjoys searching out unusual and interesting music to enrich the standard recital repertoire.
-His particular interest is in the music of Herbert Howells (1892-1983, on whom Dr. Crowne did his dissertation), British and French art song of the early 20th century, and impressionist music.
+His particular interest is in the music of Herbert Howells (1892-1983), on whom he did his dissertation and just published an edition of art songs for Novello and Co.

 Crowne received his BMus summa cum laude at the Catholic University of America where studied piano and composition.
 He received a teaching assistance-ship to the University of Maryland (DMA, MMus) where he performed in numerous concerts and recitals as a vocal accompanist, chamber musician, continuo artist, and orchestral pianist.
 He spent three years as a répétiteur with the Maryland Opera Studio, assisting with the preparation and performance of operas and opera scenes.
 He participated or served as pianist for masterclasses for Jennifer Laramore, Evelyn Lear, Elizabeth Bishop, Marcello Giordani, Jerry Hadley, Steven Blier and Martin Katz.
 He has worked with conductors such as Matthias Kuntzsch, Christoph Hagel, Asher Fisch, Ken Slowick and Kenneth Merrill.
 His teachers include Rita Sloan, John Greer, James Litzelman, and Wendy Dengler.